matalina/my-gitpod-playground/README.md

-# my-gitpod-playground
+# Text Adventure

-A blank repo to use boot up a gitpod playground for learning and testing
+A repo to play with various bits and bobs to create a text adveture story/game